piyushSahooDB/hydrogen/ReadMe.md

 # NOTE :-

-before statring the simulation you need to set the enviorinment variable for ur gazebo plugin directory
+Before statring the simulation you need to set the enviorinment variable for your gazebo plugin directory

 ```
 echo 'export IGN_GAZEBO_SYSTEM_PLUGIN_PATH=$IGN_GAZEBO_SYSTEM_PLUGIN_PATH:<path to your plugin folder>' >> ~/.bashrc
 ```
-use pwd command to find
+Open the folder with the '.so' file for the custom plugin, then use pwd command to find the path to replace above.